Java Methods and Basic Object-Oriented Programming

 java -cp ~/project MethodDemo

-The first command compiles our Java file, and the second runs it.
-You should see output like this:
+The first command compiles our Java file, translating it into bytecode that the Java Virtual Machine can understand.
+The second command runs the compiled program.
+You should see output similar to this:

 Welcome to the Method Demo!